About

 I’m also a Psychology Board approved supervisor and Fellow of the Australian Psychological Society College of Clinical Psychologists. -

-I became a certified practitioner of Sensorimotor Psychotherapy (SP) in 2016, following six years of comprehensive training in Melbourne and Sydney.
+I became a certified practitioner of Sensorimotor Psychotherapy (SP) in 2016, following six years of comprehensive training in Sydney and Melbourne (Levels 1 to 3), complemented by additional training in London on the application of SP for complex trauma and dissociation.

 Somatic movement education

-Since 2019, I've also been studying in an intensive Body-Mind Centering® Somatic Movement Educator program run by Somatic Education Australasia, complemented by additional courses, classes, and workshops with Olive Bieringa, Alice Cummins, and Bonnie Bainbridge Cohen.
+My practice of DBR and somatic psychotherapy has been further supported by ongoing training in a Body-Mind Centering® Somatic Movement Educator certification program that I commenced in 2019, as well as additional courses, classes, and workshops with Olive Bieringa, Alice Cummins, Sandra Kay Lauffenburger, and Bonnie Bainbridge Cohen.

-Another focus of my professional development in recent years has been building my competencies in LGBTIQA+ affirming and culturally responsive mental health care.
+Another focus of my professional development in recent years has been building my competencies in LGBTIQA+ affirming and culturally responsive mental health care, as well as small group teaching and relationally oriented supervision.

 Other somatic and contemplative practices

-Foundational workshops on the principles of Biodynamic Craniosacral Therapy, as well as contemplative practices cultivated through yoga, meditation, qigong, ecosomatics, and dance, have also shaped my treatment philosophy and enriched my professional journey.
+Foundational workshops on the principles of Biodynamic Craniosacral Therapy, and contemplative practices cultivated through yoga, meditation, qigong, ecosomatics, and dance, have also shaped my treatment philosophy and enriched my professional journey.

 -

-Beyond work, I’m a member of a Budo academy, have a deep respect for the arts, and enjoy swimming, cycling, learning Vietnamese language, and spending time with my partner Chung (he/they).
+Beyond work, I have a deep respect for the arts, am a member of a Budo academy, and enjoy swimming, cycling, learning Vietnamese language, and spending time with my partner Chung (he/they).

 I identify as Queer and am a fifth-generation settler Australian of European descent, born on Gamaragal Country (Sydney) and raised on the lands and waterways of the Ngunnawal, Ngambri, Yuin, and Ngarigo peoples (Canberra region, NSW South Coast, and NSW Snowy Mountains)—places where I continue to feel a strong connection to.
 My pronouns are he/him.